johnnylam88/nerien-ovale-scripts/README.md

 ### Status ###

-The following classes and specializations are up-to-date for Shadowlands 9.1:
+The following classes and specializations are supported for Shadowlands:

 - Death Knight: Blood
 - Demon Hunter: Vengeance